173duprot/pafu/README.md

     - **Private:** Text chats, personal videos, etc.
         - Accessed by direct connections (eg. ssh) to the server only.
     - **Secret:** DM's, etc.
-        - Accessed by direct connections (eg. ssh) to the server only, personally readible, publically writeable
+        - Accessed by direct connections (eg. ssh) to the server only
-            - chmod 702
+            - \[chmod 702\] personally readible, publically writeable